fgrehm/blog/_posts/2014-08-26-devstep-development-environments-powered-by-docker-and-buildpacks.md

 supported environments, write about usage with Vagrant / Fig and also work on improving documentation in general.
-Stay tunned for more and feel free to join me on [Gitter](https://gitter.im/fgrehm/devstep) if you need help setting things up or just want to share some feedback :smiley:
+Stay tunned for more and feel free to join me on [Gitter](https://gitter.im/fgrehm/devstep) if you need help setting things up or just want to share some feedback :)

 -----------------------------------------------------------------------------